 Chad felt relieved after getting accepted to medical school, and so did his family, who have been supporting him through this journey.
 They’re now all excited for the next step and they feel ready for it.
 Listen to this podcast episode with the player above, or keep reading for the highlights and takeaway points.

-[03:29] The Dream to Be A Doctor
+[03:29] The Dream to Be a Doctor

 [05:35] A Long Path: Struggles in High School and Undergrad

-Chad got married in his first year of college and they started having kids right away.
-His wife struggled too before they had kids but after they had their first child, she did amazing in school while Chad did the other way around, doing really well in BYU and when they had kids, things just fell apart for him although he kept pushing himself to try again the next semester.
-It was a drawn out process of him failing classes and trying again.
+Chad got married in his first year of college, and they started having kids right away.
+His wife struggled academically too before they had kids, but after they had their first child, she did amazing in school while Chad went the opposite way: things fell apart for him, although he kept pushing himself to try again the next semester.
+It was a drawn-out process of him failing classes and trying again.

 Chad thinks he has put in a sincere effort to course-correct.
-In fact, he would utilize the different on-campus services to learn about scheduling your time better and how to study better but he failed to apply the material properly.
-He describes it as a major commitment issue considering he had to work and provide for his family which he had to always put before academics.
+He utilized on-campus services to learn about scheduling your time better and how to study better, but he failed to apply the material properly.
+He describes it as a major commitment issue, considering he had to work and provide for his family, which he had to always put before academics.

 [11:57] Inability to Commit to School

 While in school, Chad used to work full-time and sometimes even more than full-time.
 He always had at least one full-time job and frequently a part-time job of some sort.
 He’d try to find jobs that would allow him to both work and do his homework, like taking a graveyard shift at a psych hospital where he is allowed to do homework through the night.
 So he had this mindset that he could make both work, as some people are able to do both, work and study.